 What to actually measure

 Run your site through Lighthouse, the free tool built into Chrome, and you get a performance score and these vitals in about a minute.
 If your score is low, you are very likely leaving leads on the table.
+Speed is part of being found, not separate from it, which is the whole point of The Art of Being Found.

 Why custom and fast go together